 Amy Jo joined the NMCL in May of 2010 and has over thirty years of experience in the financial field.
 She owned AJS Accounting Services for over ten years, where she provided financial and computer services to several different entities and maintains the company on a periodic basis.
 She also worked for a local CPA for over fourteen years.
 In fact, this was the start of her fascination in the professional field of numbers, although she comes from a family of people who work in the profession for a living so it’s also in her blood.
 Amy’s ability to integrate budgeting, accounting, and bookkeeping into financial management systems is unparalleled.
 She is one of the few who can connect the parts to the whole and vice versa.
 Amy also has experience as a legal assistant and works part-time for a local law firm.
 Born in Santa Fe, Amy Jo enjoys being in New Mexico’s beautiful outdoors and riding motorcycles.
 Amy also has six children and seven grandchildren!
 She is a fantastic Auntie to her nieces and nephews.
 She has been enjoying her work with the NMCL as the steward of its finances and has succeeded in receiving unqualified audit opinions annually – way to go!

 Ellen joined the NMCL in July of 2009 and brought with her thirty years of administrative/executive and front office experience.
 Ellen was hired as an administrative assistant, and moved her way up to Outreach Coordinator.
 Ellen was employed with Affiliated Computer Services (ACS) for over ten years where she worked closely with the State of New Mexico Medicaid Project.
 She also worked as a membership coordinator for the Museum of New Mexico Foundation and is very well versed in the fundraising aspect of a nonprofit organization.
 Ellen has also taken it upon herself to volunteer at several nonprofit organizations.
 She has volunteered for Bandstand on the Plaza selling raffle tickets and schmoozing with tourists and locals.
 Ellen was born and raised in Santa Fe and is from a very large family, of which she is the youngest of thirteen siblings.
-She has raised one daughter who is an avid snowboarder and lover of life until she passed away from cancer; her life now lives on in her memory, friends, family, and mother’s work to support health literacy, education, and enlightenment.
+She raised one daughter who was an avid snowboarder and lover of life until she passed away from cancer; her life now lives on in her memory, friends, family, and mother’s work to support health literacy, education, and enlightenment.
 Ellen shares her light with everyone she encounters and will humbly serve you while honoring your dignity.
 She is a healthy dose of motivation with an equal part of practicality.
 When you are ready to take that next step, Ellen will be there to help you at every pace along the way.

 Yvonne Wise is a Board of Directors’ Trainer for NMCL and was the 2010-2011 Trainer of e Year.
 Prior to that, the ReadWest Adult Literacy Program in Rio Rancho provided invaluable on-the-job training and preparation for literacy board training by allowing her to serve first as their Program Coordinator, then Executive Director, grant writer, board officer, and finally advisory board member, an unforgettable 19-year journey.
 Before retiring to New Mexico in1994 with husband James, they lived in Frankfurt, Germany for 15 years.
 Yvonne worked as American Express Bank’s Director of Public Relations and Advertising for the 135 U.S. Military Banks in Germany, Holland, Greece and the U.K. During that period, she completed her delayed college degree with President’s Honors from City Colleges of Chicago.
 Yvonne failed the first grade because reading was hard.
 She was introduced to the Irlen Method at a national ProLiteracy Conference.
 Since then, as a certified Irlen screener, she has helped countless literacy students and others improve reading and writing skills by relieving their scotopic symptoms, because she knows all too well that reading can be hard.